Policy Governance by KICA Members

 The Security and Enforcement Task Force was established in 2021 to improve pedestrian safety, refine collaborative enforcement strategies between island entities, reduce traffic congestion and communicate rules to island visitors.
 This task force is co-chaired by board directors, with participation from KICA’s director of Security, representatives from the town and resort, and several community members.

 Security and Enforcement Task Force Members

 Jerry McGee (Board Chair/Co-Chair), David DeStefano (Board Secretary/Co-Chair), Tony Elder (Director of Operations), Mark Ruppel (Director of Security), Stephanie Tillerson (Town of Kiawah Island Administrator), Yvonne Johnstone (Kiawah Island Golf Resort Director of Security), Craig Harris (Town of Kiawah Island Director of Public Safety), Paul Petersen, Steve Rolando, and Mark Griesbaum

 Other Recent Task Forces

-The Flood Mitigation Task Force was responsible for the developement of a comprehensive plan to address Kiawah’s known flooding susceptibilities.
+The Flood Mitigation Task Force was responsible for the development of a comprehensive plan to address Kiawah’s known flooding susceptibilities.
 The plan resulted in the recommendation of six infrastructure improvement projects, which the community voted to approve in May of 2020.
-A five-year special assessment was established to fund the flood mitigation projects.
-The Technology Task Force was responsible for overseeing the initial implementation of the Salesforce technology platform.
-The task force facilitated a smooth implementation and concluded their work in September 2020.
+A five-year special assessment was established to fund the flood mitigation projects, and the infrastructure improvements are underway, to be completed by the end of 2022.